rjames187/AWW-website-V2/README.md

 I have chosen React as the front-end framework because I have experience with it and it has a very large talent pool.

 I propose migrating away from Netlify and towards Cloudflare for hosting.
 Cloudflare has a generous free tier which, unlike Netlify, includes DDoS protection.
 Furthermore, building a WYSIWYG editor will likely require persistent server-side storage and the Cloudflare Developer Platform has storage solutions which can easily integrate with a Cloudflare-hosted website.

+#### Phases

+1. Port the old website to React
+2. Repair the contact form and program it to send submissions to the chief stakeholder.
+Include error handling and report any errors via email to the web master.
+3. Implement the WYSIWYG Editor